Rett Syndrome Therapies & Treatment Approaches

 Neurological and Behavioral Features

 Rett syndrome manifests in a variety of neurological and behavioral symptoms.
 These include stereotyped hand movements, impaired learning, language, and communication skills, and sudden loss of speech.
-Other symptoms include retarded growth, disturbance of sleep and breathing, seizures, autism, and gait apraxia.
+Other symptoms include delayed growth, disturbance of sleep and breathing, seizures, autism, and gait apraxia.

 A substantial proportion of affected individuals meet diagnostic criteria for autism spectrum disorder during the developmental regression period.
 For more information about the symptoms, visit our page on rett syndrome symptoms.